NandorKovacs/snapshot-config/README.md

 # What this is
 This is my snapshot configuration.
 It uses btrbk.

-I have a systemd timer, that runs btrbk each hour to snapshot.
-The btrbk config for my laptop does only this; the btrbk config for my pc also backups the root and home snapshot periodically, performing incremental snapshots weekly, and a non incremental snapshot every month.
+I have a systemd timer, that runs btrbk each hour to create a snapshot from the root and home subvolume.
+It keeps each snapshot for 12h, then discards it.
+The btrbk config for my pc also backups the root and home snapshot periodically, performing incremental snapshots weekly, and a non incremental snapshot every month.

 I also have a pacman hook, so that btrbk performs a snapshot (but no backup here as that can take a long time, that should run in the background) before and after each upgrade, install or remove operation.